ALaDyn/pepc/tools/debugging/README.md

 (or the correct path for your installation)

-Also, splitting output of `valgrind` into separate files for each spawned process disentables output a lot.
+Also, splitting output of `valgrind` into separate files for each spawned process disentangles output a lot.
 So add switches
 ```sh
 --trace-children=yes --log-file=pepc-v.valgrind.%n.%p.`date -Iminutes`
 ```